sadegh-hz18/sadegh-hz18/README.md

 > Full-stack developer with expertise in multiple technologies and a passion for open-source contributions.
 Dedicated to continuous learning and building impactful solutions.

-- Currently working on innovative web applications
+- Currently working on innovative web & mobile applications
 - Learning advanced cloud architectures and microservices
 - Open to collaborating on open-source projects
-- Ask me about JavaScript, Go, PHP, or anything tech-related
+- Ask me about Flutter, FastAPI, Laravel, JavaScript, or anything tech-related
-- Fun fact: I love contributing to the developer community
+- Fun fact: I love clean code and beautiful UI

 ## GitHub Analytics